 The fire in Chicago burns about three square miles of the city, consuming more than 17,000 buildings and taking 300 lives.
-In Wisconsin the survivors jumped into rivers to escape the flames, and witnessing firestorms, or “tornadoes of fire,” that devastated enormous areas.
+In Wisconsin, the survivors jumped into rivers to escape the flames and witnessing firestorms, or “tornadoes of fire,” that devastated enormous areas.
 Some who went into the Peshtigo River during the fire boiled alive in the 2000 degree firestorm.
-Please for assistance from the area go unheeded as there was no telegraph service.
+Pleas for assistance from the area go unheeded as there was no telegraph service.
 The Peshtigo fire takes up to 800 lives and goes down in history as the worst fire disaster in the US of all time.

 Like in the other close communities of Michigan, the entire town of White Rock fought the fire all day Sunday, but when the hurricane winds fed the fire it went out of control.
 The town folk took to the lake and remained for the rest of the day in the cold battered by waves caused by the maelstrom.
 When the fire died down, they dried themselves from the embers of the fire until the steamer Comet rescued them.